Even with a drop in fixed indexed annuities, the segment surged to a record, eclipsing variable annuities for the second year.Read more

 - IMOs Await Word on Reserving Conditions Under DOL Exemption

-- 10 Steps to Create Long-Term Client Satisfaction, Retention
+- 6 Steps to Increase Policy, Client Retention